Laetrile is promoted as an alternative cancer treatment. There is not enough reliable evidence that it works.

 The Cochrane Library published a systematic review in 2015.
 This means that a group of experts gather all the evidence about a particular subject and go through it to work out whether there is any evidence to support it.

 This review said that the claimed benefits of laetrile are not supported by controlled clinical trials.
 It also found a risk of serious side effects from cyanide poisoning after laetrile or amygdalin, especially after taking it by mouth.

 How much it costs

-No one is allowed to sell laetrile in the European Union because there is no evidence that it works, and because of its serious side effects.
-It is also banned in the USA by the Food and Drugs Agency (FDA).
+No one can sell laetrile in the UK or Europe.
+There is not enough reliable scientific evidence that it works.
+It also has serious side effects and is banned in the USA by the Food and Drugs Agency (FDA).

 A word of caution

 Many websites promote laetrile as a cure for cancer.
 But no reputable scientific cancer organisations support any of these claims.
-Our advice is to be very cautious about believing this type of information or paying for any alternative cancer therapy over the internet.
+Be cautious about believing this type of information or paying for any alternative cancer therapy over the internet.